 Thus, the idea of rendering real medical datasets using traditional medical illustrative styles inspired work in volume illustration [6].
 The main goal of the volume illustration approach is to enhance the expressiveness of volume rendering by highlighting important features within a volume while subjugating insignificant details, and rendering the result in a way that resembles an illustration.
-Recently, this approach has been extended to interactive volume illustration [11, 12] by using a commodity PC graphics hardware volume rendering in nearly interactive rates.
+Recently, this approach has been extended to interactive volume illustration [11, 12] by using a commodity PC graphics hardware volume rendering implementation to accelerate the enhanced rendering, resulting in nearly interactive rates.